 - 15.01 Employees shall be paid by bank deposit to the bank of their choice.
 All wages and salaries shall be calculated bi-weekly and deposited not later than eight (8) calendar days following the end of the pay period.
-Timesheets shall be submitted every other Tuesday with bank deposits being made on the second Friday following. - 15.02 Each earnings statement shall indicate the Employee's current amount of sick leave and vacation entitlement. - 15.03 Employees are to be advised in writing of changes made to their timesheets. - 15.04 The employees' salaries and wages shall be attached hereto as Schedule A. - 15.05 At each pay period worked, casual employees will receive the appropriate percentage of their annualized statutory holiday pay entitlement.
+Timesheets shall be submitted on the timelines identified by the payroll department. - 15.02 Each earnings statement shall indicate the Employee's current amount of sick leave and vacation entitlement. - 15.03 Employees are to be advised in writing of changes made to their timesheets. - 15.04 The employees' salaries and wages shall be attached hereto as Schedule A. - 15.05 At each pay period worked, casual employees will receive the appropriate percentage of their annualized statutory holiday pay entitlement.